 The social benefits, although highly competitive, is higher than in some adjacent countries.

 BUT, he or she who manages his or her company conservatively, complies with the rights of people and companies and pays his or her taxes normally has a lot to gain from relocating in the Grand-Duchy.
 He or she will be recognised as a job and richness provider, not as an endless fiscal tank.

 What does money laundering mean?

 Money laundering is the action of concealing the origin of money acquired illegally (drug dealing, arms dealing, corruption, procuring).

 European directive 2001/97/EC dated 28/12/2001 set a legal framework applicable to all European countries.
-The directive was transposed in Luxembourg law by the law dated November 12, 2004 and reinforced by two grand-ducal regulations dated December 1, 2009 and February 1, 2010.
+The directive was transposed in Luxembourg law by the law dated November 12, 2004 and reinforced by the law dated February, 13 2018 (implementation of the European directive 2015/849)